10 South LaSalle

-10 South LaSalle (formerly Chemical Plaza, Manufacturers Hanover Plaza, and Chase Plaza) is a 502 ft (153 m) tall skyscraper in the LaSalle Street financial district of Chicago, Illinois.
-It was completed in 1989 and has 37 floors, and is tied with One Superior Place for the 87th tallest building in the city.
+10 South LaSalle (formerly Chemical Plaza, Manufacturers Hanover Plaza, and Chase Plaza) is a 502 ft skyscraper in the LaSalle Street financial district of Chicago, Illinois.
+It was completed in 1989 and has 37 floors, and is tied with One Superior Place for the 124th tallest building in the city.

 The building is owned by The Feil Organization, which purchased it from MetLife in 2002 for $139.4 million.
 In 2025, Wilmington Trust moved to foreclose on the building over an unpaid $105 million loan.

 Architecture

 The first four floors of the facade along Madison and LaSalle streets are made of the original marble facade from the Otis Building, the previous building on this site.
 The remainder of the facade is a dark cobalt blue with details in bright green.
 The east wall has two additional distinguishing features, a "zipper" of bay windows that run from the 19th floor to the top, and a semicircular indentation that runs from sidewalk level to the seventh floor.

 Moriyama & Teshima Architects designed this building, making it the tallest building in Chicago designed by a Canadian architecture firm.
 Holabird & Root, whose predecessor firm had designed the Otis Building on the site in 1912, served as associate architects.

 The use of the lower facade of the Otis Building, an example of facadism, has received mixed reviews.
-Chicago Tribune architecture critic Paul Gapp lauded the reuse of the old facade as a brave gamble that paid off and "fits its financial canyon environs in fine fashion and friendly comp [sic]."
+Chicago Tribune architecture critic Paul Gapp lauded the reuse of the old facade as a brave gamble that paid off and "fits its financial canyon environs in fine fashion and friendly compatibility."
 Gapp particularly hailed the work of the structural engineering firm Cohen-Barreto-Marchertas in preserving the Otis Building's perimeter caissons.
 Gapp's successor Blair Kamin, in contrast, named it among downtown Chicago's ugliest buildings, calling it a "garish intruder" that "disrupts the stately architectural canyon of LaSalle Street with its blue and Ghostbusters-green upper stories".
 To Kamin, the mismatch between the old and new facades was "an object lesson in why facade-ectomies don't work."